ggggggg876/NWG-Exposed/README.md

 *   Theafterparty.tv: was a domain owned by Jason.
 It tries to download malware now, but it was a podcast Jason did with someone named Jared George (he's important).
 Episodes can be listened to [here](https://www.spreaker.com/user/nowhiteguilt).
 *   [nowhiteguilt.quora.com](http://nowhiteguilt.quora.com): "White Well-Being" advocates gathered here to shill their worldview on Quora.

-### Jared George and the White People Press
+### Jared George and The White People's Press

 Jared George did The After Party podcast with Jason.
 He has a [YouTube channel](https://www.youtube.com/channel/UCQecLi2rXNQDj2QcZjsuK1g) and a [site for his music](http://thegreatorder.com) - both harmless.
 NWG comments on his videos.
 They're obviously very good friends.
 Jared George is also very involved at [White People Press](http://whitepeoplepress.com).
 The book “Folk” was essentially his project, he is credited as the sole producer and of the ten authors in the book, three, Jason Köhne, Jared George, and Lovely Porridge, are in the NWG inner circle.
-In the White People Quarterly Vol. 1 No. 4 the first article in the magazine is an article by him about a video contest he hosted with Lovely Porridge at [lastmessagetothewest.com](http://lastmessagetothewest.com).
+In the White People Quarterly Vol. 1 No. 4 the first article in the magazine is an article by Jared about a video contest he hosted with Lovely Porridge at [lastmessagetothewest.com](http://lastmessagetothewest.com).
 Jason Köhne submitted an entry in the contest.
 Jared George also contributed a poem in the same issue.
 Jason Köhne likes poetry.
 He reads it on [his channel](https://www.youtube.com/playlist?list=PLUWNvBwlnr7loj_eApsHFRHDKPFhAAAD3) and there’s quite a lot of it in the White People Quarterly.

 The White People Press focuses on non-political content, which isn’t inherently bad, but it is notable that it matches NWG's dismissal of political action.
 Not much is known about the editor in chief Tony Vermont other than the fact that his only public appearance was on NWG’s [podcast](https://www.spreaker.com/user/nowhiteguilt/tap-after-hours-no-white-guilt-the-great_1).
 It seems very apparent that NWG and his circle have an enormous amount of influence at The White People Press if they don’t outright control it.

 There are good people not associated with NWG who appear here and there in White People Press publications.
 But if you pay attention the same names keep popping up throughout the White People Press publications.
-And another thing, the books and magazines the White People Press puts out are top quality.
-The Folk book itself is beautiful.
-Which is fine, it’s just not typical in the pro-white sphere and its obvious there is some money behind the operation.

-It has been independently confirmed that Jason Köhne [worked as a correctional officer](https://odysee.com/@SouthernDingo:7/officernwg:b) in Virginia from about 2006 to at least 2021.
+It has been confirmed that Jason Köhne [worked as a correctional officer](https://odysee.com/@SouthernDingo:7/officernwg:b) in Virginia from about 2006 to at least 2021.
 Its unknown if he still works in this capacity.
 He doesn't seem to be extraordinarily wealthy.

 ### School of the West